-"Big" made Penny Marshall into the first female to direct a feature that grossed over $100 million.
+"Big" made Penny Marshall the first female director of a feature that grossed over $100 million.

 More Trivia from Big

 Twelve year-old Josh Baskin (DAVID MOSCOW) is too small to ride the 'grown-up' rides at the Carnival.
 He has no chance of impressing Cynthia Benson, the girl of his dreams.
 In a wonderfully magical and atmospheric sequence, Josh tries his luck at a carnival amusement machine called 'Zoltar' - a Devilish looking Genie in a booth.

 'I wish I were Big', he pleads...

 Josh freezes.
 This thing isn't even plugged in!
 The following morning he leaves his bunkbed with a thud.
 He has awoken as a fully grown Josh Baskin (TOM HANKS).
 He is unable to prove to his frightened mother (MERCEDES RUEHL) that he is truly her son, and she assumes that the adult before her has kidnapped Josh.
 Only best-friend Billy Kopeche (JARED RUSHTON) will help him.

 The two flee to New York and find Josh a place to stay in a crummy hotel.
 Their plan is to find the Zoltar machine and make another wish to return him to his youthful form.
 The pair discover that this will take six weeks, and to occupy his time, Josh lands a job at Macmillan Toys, a huge Toy Company!

 With the inspired mind of a child in a Toy Factory, Josh becomes the Macmillan wunderkind.
 His wide-eyed honesty is exactly the push the company needs.
 Even MacMillan himself (ROBERT LOGGIA) is impressed.
 Of course, how could we forget one of the most memorable scenes of 80's cinema, as the two men dance together on the giant light-up piano at FAO Schwarz in Manhattan.